emolter/pylanetary/CONTRIBUTING.rst

 Important Guidelines
 --------------------
-Pylanetary intends to provide generic tools for solar system data processing and modeling.
+ Pylanetary intends to provide *generic* tools for solar system data processing and modeling.
  As such, all functions and classes should remain agnostic to planet, observatory, wavelength band, etc. Defaults for a given planet, observatory, wavelength band, etc. may be provided as .yaml (preferred) or another text file format, and should go in the ``pylanetary/feature/data`` subdirectory.
 See ``pylanetary/rings/data`` for an example.

+ Features that are primarily relevant to a single observatory, planet, wavelength band, etc. should be placed in separate GitHub repositories and import pylanetary.
+Again, if portions of that functionality are generic, they can be included in pylanetary

+ Docstrings should be written for every function and should adhere to the same format as shown in the functions in ``pylanetary/feature/planetnav/core.py``

 Dependencies